- Rapid Reference 🚀

 - One clue suggesting drug fever may be that a patient looks “inappropriately well” compared to the degree of fever.(23878765)

 - Rash is seen only in ~20% of patients (usually a maculopapular central rash, which may involve palms and soles).

 - Timing of drug fever is variable.
-This frequently begins 1-2 weeks after starting a medication, but may emerge after months or years.
+Drug fevers frequently begin 1-2 weeks after starting a medication, but they may emerge after months or years.
 Upon drug re-challenge, fever may develop within hours.

 - Leukocytosis with left shift may occur in 18% of patients.

 - Eosinophilia is seen only in ~18% of patients.
 If present, consider also whether the patient could have DRESS syndrome (Drug Reaction with Eosinophilia and Systemic Symptoms).

 - Definitive diagnosis is often impossible (as drug fever is largely a diagnosis of exclusion).

 - After discontinuing the offending agent, fever should resolve within 3-4 days if no rash is present.
 However, sometimes resolution may take a week.

 - Neurogenic fever (a.k.a. “central fever”) appears to represent a hypothalamic disorder, resulting in an elevation of the hypothalamus's target temperature for the body (the “set point”).(26772198)

 - Risk factors include more severe subarachnoid hemorrhage and coexisting intraventricular hemorrhage.